 Before troubleshooting

-Smoking and carbon formation and combustion odor are problems related to gas water heaters, and are very dangerous for the user, if not resolved.
+Smoking and carbon formation and combustion odor are problems related to gas water heaters and are very dangerous for the user if not resolved.
 This is why the gas water troubleshooting article puts these problems at the top of the list.
-Such problems should be carefully analyzed and treated with caution.
+Such issues should be carefully analyzed and treated with caution.

 Probably the most common problem, or complaint you will hear and find about water heaters, in general, is “no hot water.”
 So here are the reasons: